lambrospetrou/gomicroblog/README.md

 	* _libs/_ any javascript libraries
 - *index.html* the home index of the website (contains all the blog articles titles and dates, links to CV and bio/work)

+## Configuration

+Configuration and user-custom variables will be added in a later version of the site generator.